mallibone/seankilleen.github.io/_posts/2017-11-27-introducing-xluhco.markdown

 ## Our Solution: xluh.co

 ...Build our own, of course!
-And what better way to do so than in the open, with guidance for other businesses on how they can use it as well?
+And what better way to do so than in the open, with guidance on how others can use it as well?

 We decided to use [Microsoft's NET Core Framework](TODO) -- a reincarnation of Microsoft's .NET stack.
 It's cross-platform, which is important to us because we want anyone using this to be able to service it up on Windows, Linux, or on a Mac for maximum flexibility.